devitrylouis/devitrylouis.github.io/_posts/2018-10-01-basics-optimization.md

   - Basics
 ---

-Gentle introduction to the convexity, derivatives and taxonomy of probelms in optimization.
+Gentle introduction to the convexity, derivatives and taxonomy of problems in optimization.

 # Basic definitions